OpenVoiceOS/ovos-technical-manual/docs/lang_plugins.md

 These plugins can be used to detect the language of text and to translate it

-They are not used internally by `ovos-core` but are integrated with external tools such as [solvers](https://openvoiceos.github.io/ovos-technical-manual/solvers/)
+They are used internally by [Universal Skills](https://openvoiceos.github.io/ovos-technical-manual/universal_skills) and integrated with external tools such as [solvers](https://openvoiceos.github.io/ovos-technical-manual/solvers/)

 ## List of Language plugins